pikvm/pikvm/docs/msd.md

 Note if an image is added to the NFS storage from the outside, PiKVM will not be able to track this event, so it is required to use
 `Drive -> Reset` in the Web UI to update the list of images.

+Configuring an NFS server is beyond the scope of this guide.

 -----